 Further information on recognition of qualifications in the EU may be obtained from this website.

-The 1996 Posted Workers Directive as amended, attempts to ensure fair competition and guarantee the protection of posted workers.
+The 1996 Posted Workers Directive, as revised in 2018, attempts to ensure fair competition and guarantee the protection of posted workers.
 The Directive sets out a core set of employment conditions including application of the minimum wage in the host State, holidays, maximum working hours and minimum rest periods as well as health and safety at work.
 Often these core employment conditions are incorrectly applied or not enforced in the host State.

 I have been requested by my Irish employer to take up a temporary position in Spain for a period of ten months.
 My employer has advised that I will remain insured under the legislation of Ireland for social security purposes for the duration of the posting.
 Is this correct or will I be at a disadvantage as regards my social security entitlements as a result of the posting?

-If you are sent by your employer to work in another country, you will remain insured under the legislation of your country of origin if you fulfil the conditions which apply to posted workers.
+If you are sent by your employer to work in Spain, you will remain insured under Irish legislation if you fulfil the conditions which apply to posted workers.

-This means that you can work there up to a maximum of 24 months on behalf of your employer who is based in the sending country.
-Before leaving, you should make sure you get a Form A1 from your local social security office.
-The Form A1 certifies that you are covered by the legislation of the country from which you are posted.
+This means that you can work in Spain up to a maximum of 24 months on behalf of your employer who is based in Ireland.
+Before leaving, you should make sure you get a Form A1 from your local INTREO office.
+The Form A1 certifies that you are covered by Irish legislation.
 Your employer declares your situation to the competent social security institution.

 This solution aims at avoiding frequent changes in your social security situation in the case of short periods of work abroad.
 You should not therefore be at a disadvantage as regards your social security entitlements.